Young Living has been offering 100% pure essential oils for decades…

 #7.
 Founder is very passionate about the product

 Founder Gary Young was in a nearly fatal accident that left him in a wheelchair and, tired of medications, he began to explore alternative medicine and healing.
-Since then, he’s developed products and advocated in the field of essential oils for decades, even before most people knew what essential oils were.
+From that time, he developed products and advocated in the field of essential oils, even before most people knew what essential oils were.

 #6.
 Involved in sketchy dealings in the past